robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 hn: 8758196
 weight: 2
 blurb: Hacking for love and vengeance.
-tags: [The Adventures of Steve Steveington]
+tags: [The Steve Steveington Chronicles]
 ---
 <h3>The Setup</h3>